 Basic Marinade: The delicious, authentic combination of equal parts palm sugar and fish sauce with grated garlic and lemongrass is used as a marinade for all sorts of proteins.
 Pork chops or chicken thighs, for example, are marinated for about 20 minutes, and then grilled and served with lime or lemon wedges on the side.

-Coconut Tapioca Soup: This sweet coconut soup with tapioca pearls is often had as a snack, or at the end of a banquet dinner celebrating a wedding or birthday, for example.
+Coconut Tapioca Soup: This sweet coconut soup with tapioca pearls is often consumed as a snack or at the end of a wedding or birthday dinner.
 Served hot, at room temperature, or chilled, it is delicious topped with yellow corn kernels, or diced banana, taro root or sweet potato, and garnished with a light sprinkling of toasted sesame seeds.

 Curries: Coconut milk-based for the most part, curries play an important role in Southeast Asian cuisines.
 Ranging from mild to intensely hot and spicy, they often start with melting coconut butter and stir-frying a spice paste—commonly lemongrass, kaffir lime leaves, garlic, turmeric and galangal with dry spices including coriander, cumin and fenugreek — followed by meat or vegetables.
 Coconut milk and occasionally stock is then added, and reduced until slightly thickened.
 Curries are often served with long-grain white rice, sticky short-grain rice or French baguette.

 Green Papaya Salad (or Green Mango Salad): Unripe green papaya or mango are often used like vegetables.
 Here either fruit is shredded or finely julienned and dressed in a sweet lime and fish sauce dressing.
 In a pinch, use readily-available and hard-to-the-touch mango.